Medway Park Sports Centre: History

 During the 1980s, the centre hosted high-profile events, including the Norwich Union Grand Prix table tennis championship, the Butterfly Grand Prix, the English Closed Table Tennis Championships, and performances by the Royal Shakespeare Company, including Richard III.
-This period also saw visits from notable athletes such as snooker's Steve Davis, badminton's Gillian Gilks and Mike Tredgett, and table tennis champion Jill Hammersley.

-The 1990s saw further development with improvements to gym facilities and the addition of popular events like archery.
-By 1993/1994, the centre had attracted 487,598 visits.
-It also worked in partnership with the Sports Development Team to deliver the Sportex Festival, with Sportex 95 being the most successful, drawing a visit from England international footballer Trevor Brooking.
+The 1990s saw further development with improvements to gym facilities and the addition activities like archery proved popular as by 1993/1994, the centre attracted 487,598 visits.